 Fishing is available at both lakes and during the winter the lakes are stocked with small 1-3 lbs size trout.
 There are also a few small bass and catfish in the larger lake.
 Fish here is best suited for kids learning how to fish.
 A fishing license is required for persons 16 years and older.
-Each year in the begging of March the park holds a Free Kids’, Fishing Derby at the at the North Lake.
+Each year in the begging of March the park holds a Free Kids’, Fishing Derby at the North Lake.

 Mile Square Archery Range

 The Archery Range at mile square park is first class.
 The state of the art range features 24 shooting stations under a canopy.
 Targets are set up for beginners, intermediate, and advanced archers.
-Use of the range is free, but you must bring your own equipment.
+Use of the range is free, but you must bring your equipment.
 No air guns, axes, crossbows, firearms or knives are allowed.
 The range is located near the center of the park and can be reached from Euclid Street. pen 7:00 AM to Sunset.

 Mile Square Park Statues